CZ-NIC/fred-docs/Features/General/Main.rst

 The relevant information obtained by the registration process is grouped into so-called **registrable objects**.

-To ensure the authenticity of the data, only authorized entities (Registrars) can perform registrations and modify existing data in the Registry.
+To ensure the authenticity of the data, only authorized entities (registrars) can perform registrations and modify existing data in the Registry.

 .. todo:: hard-coded and configurable rules